• Skip to primary navigation

 I used the butterhorn dough that we often use.
 It mixes up quickly in the bread machine.
 I cut the dough into pieces, and then let the kids wrap the sausages.

 They were devoured in minutes from pulling them from the oven.
-And they were really, really good.
+And they were really, really good, great to serve with game night snacks.

 I won’t be making homemade smokies anytime soon, but I’ll might be making these a little more often.